pinco227/D-man/README.md

 ## UX

 - ### Business Goals
+  - Create online presence;
+  - Gather followers on artist's other social media pages;
+  - Promote artist for potential collaborations, concerts and other events;
+  - Present artist's work in an organised and interactive manner;
+  - Keep users up to date with new releases and upcoming events;
+  - Offer users with a music player and provide control.
 - ### Users Goals
+  - Learn about the artist by exploring his work;
+  - Stay up to date with artist's work and events;
+  - Check up and follow artist's social media pages;
+  - Contact the artist's team for an eventual collaboration, event;
+  - Control the music player in order to have a better exploring experience of artist's work;
+  - Have detailed information about each song.
 - ### User Scenarios
   - #### As a user I need:
+    - to easily navigate throughout the content.
+    - to easily understand how to control the music player.
+    - to be able to find artist's other social media profiles.
+    - to find details about artist and his work.
+    - to enjoy artist's work while navigating through the website.
+  - #### As an artist I need:
+    - to be able to contact the artist's team for potential collaborations.
+  - #### As an event organiser I need:
+    - to find contact information.
+    - to research artist's work and previous performances.
 - ### Structure
+  The website is designed to be consistent, intuitive and learnable.
+  - Interaction design
+    - For predictability, the interface interacts with user actions as the user expetcs.
+The scroll/swipe actions respond with the normal behaviour and buttons acts instantly on press.
+    - For consistency, the interface offers a subtle visual feedback to the user (on hover, focus and press of buttons and fields) which is similar throughout the application and helps the user to quickly learn the functionality.
+  - Information architecture
+    - The content is organised and prioritised by importance from top to bottom and left to right.
+    - The information is structured in nested lists.
 - ### Skeleton
   - ### Initial wireframes
     - Music Player: